pongasoft/re-quickstart/src/plugin/resources/skeletons/common/README.md

 > #### Note
 > The plugin will **not** be accessible from Reason.
 You must use Recon.

+### Step 4 - Run the unit tests

+#### Command line - `re.sh test`

+Issuing this command will compile and run the unit tests.
+This project provides a single basic test to demonstrate how to add new ones.

+#### IDEs

+Some IDEs (like CLion) are aware of unit testing natively (with Google Test) and offer the ability to run a specific test directly within the IDE.
+Otherwise, the target `native-run-test` will execute all of them.

 ### Next Steps

 - Check the [SDK documentation](https://developer.reasonstudios.com/documentation/rack-extension-sdk/4.2.0/jukebox-readme) for information on how to build a Rack Extension.